-Treadmill Workout Classes Are The Rising Trend All Runners Should Hop On
+Treadmill Workout Classes That All Runners Should Hop On

 If you are like any of the countless runners who dread treadmill running, then there is something for you: treadmill classes.
 These classes continue to be on the rise, and it can be exactly what we need to prevent boredom and boost motivation when it comes to hopping on the tread.

 With the start of the new year, many people start, return to or embrace the new month and year to set running goals and aspirations.
 But the reality of the winter often brings with it roadblocks, no matter how beneficial it is to run outdoors in the cold.
 Which is why we turn to the treadmill for our workouts.

 There is this negative stigma against the treadmill that makes it hard for many to get past.
 And for valid reasons.
 It could get boring and it is harder for some opposed to running outside—not to mention can be lonely opposed to running with a group or a friend.
 This is where the treadmill workout classes come in.

 The Rise Of Treadmill Classes: What Exactly Are They?

 Treadmill classes are actually nothing new.
 They have been on the rise for the past four years thanks to treadmill class studios like the Mile High Run Club in New York.
 But the start of the trend goes back to as early as 2006, with gyms like Crunch offering some of the first classes.

 According to the subscription service ClassPass that allows customers to book workout classes from the best gyms and studios, treadmill classes are popular now more than ever.
 The proof is in its more than 60 million bookings on the service for treadmill classes.
 These types of classes have seen an impressive 82 percent increase in reservations in 2017.